-Patty Hill of Munday and flower girls.
-They wore pink dresses of taffeta and net with
+Patty Hill of Munday and dresses of taffeta and net with matching headpieces.

-Cheryle Jamison of Goree and with white daisies and topped Vick Ashley, brother of the groom were trainbearers.
+Cheryle Jamison of Goree and groom were trainbearers.

-Charlotte Hannah of Munday accompanied Phill Briggs who sang "Because," "Always," and
+Charlotte Hannah of Munday accompanied Phill Briggs who

-A reception was held in the home of the bride's parents, Mr. The bride was given in mar and Mrs. Cluade Hill.
-Mrs. Pat
+home of the bride's parents, Mr. The bride was given in mar- and Mrs. Cluade Hill.
+Mrs. Pat lina, the newlyweds will make Benjamin Sorosis After a wedding trip to Caro-

-For something old, the bride of Sunset High School and a Air Force and is now studying carried a handkerchief belonging 1952 graduate of North Texas radio and electronics and is statto the groom's grandmother.
+For something old, the bride of Sunset High School and a Air Force and is now studying carried a handkerchief belonging | 1952 graduate of North Texas radio and electronics and is statto the groom's grandmother.
 State College in Denton.
-She loned at Kessler Air Force Base Something new was her wedding taught in the Goree schools dur- in Biloxi, Miss.
+She ioned at Kessler Air Force Base Something new was her wedding taught in the Goree schools dur- in Biloxi, Miss.

-Mr. Ashley has spent the past two years in the service, and just Biloxi, Miss.
+Mr. Ashley has spent the past their home at 2110 W. Beach, two years in the service, and just Biloxi, Miss.